martin-eden/Embedded-me_Counters/Readme.md

 ## Install/remove

 This is low-level library which depends only of "me_BaseTypes".
 However examples depend on my other libraries.
-To save us time I would advise to clone [GetLibs][GetLibs] repo and run it's code to get all my stuff.
+To save our time I would advise to clone [GetLibs][GetLibs] repo and run it's code to get all my stuff.